- Who is eligible to receive immigration benefits from my EB-5 investment?

-- What are the protections and guarantees in the Behring Regional Center EB-5 projects?
+- What are the protections and guarantees in Behring Regional Center EB-5 projects?

-- Can I travel outside the U.S. after I receive my permanent residency?
+- Can I travel outside the US for extended periods after I get my green card?

 - Is EB-5 a passive investment?